2202-MistyRose/MistyRose-GS/README.md

 Live Demo: https://mistyrose-ipear.herokuapp.com/home

 iPear is an e-commerce application inspired by Apple products.
-This project was built over a 10-day period at Fullstack Academy with a team a four members.
+This project was built over a 10-day period at Fullstack Academy with a team of four members.
 Users are able to navigate throughout the site and add items to their cart, as well as checkout.

 ## Features